YapieRT/PHP-Quiz-Website/README.md

-# PHP-Testing-Website
+# PHP-Quiz-Website

-## PHP-Testing-Website - for one of the subjects
+## PHP-Quiz-Website - for one of the subjects

+## This is created for simple quizing people